-The Group aims to improve profitability and productivity through supply chain improvements and the implementation of an integrated operating model and organisational structure, including standardisation of processes, centralised back-office services and a common IT platform.
+The Group aims to improve profitability and productivity through supply chain improvements and the continuous enhancements of an integrated operating model and organisational structure, including standardisation of processes, centralised back-office services and a common IT platform.
 The Group undertakes transformation initiatives periodically which aim to enhance the organisation and facilitate growth, including the Group's focus on New Categories and Beyond Nicotine.
-The Group's efforts to achieve these goals are driven and enabled through use of its Test Acceleration and Optimisation ("TaO") (central Systems, Applications and Products ("SAP") ERP system) global template - a standardised process used by the Group with the use of a central SAP instance common for the Group's subsidiaries.
+The Group's efforts to achieve these goals are driven and enabled through use of its Test Acceleration and Optimisation ("TaO") (central Systems, Applications and Products ("SAP") ERP system) global template - an integrated set of standardised process used by the Group within a central SAP instance common for the substantial majority of Group's subsidiaries.
 These processes include, among others, core back-office global processes, procurement, warehouse management, accounting and controlling.

-Failure by the Group to successfully evolve the TaO system to support a multi-category business model or not having a clear future-fit ERP strategy, could lead to the Group's inability to support BAT's strategy and transformation, and realise anticipated benefits.
-Additionally, this could lead to increased costs, disruption to operations, decreased trading performance, disgruntled employees, loss of institutional knowledge and reduced market share.
+Failure by the Group to successfully evolve the TaO global template to support a multi-category business model or not having a clear future-fit ERP strategy, could lead to the Group's inability to support BAT's strategy and transformation, and realise anticipated benefits.
+Additionally, this could lead to increased costs, disruption to operations, decreased trading performance, loss of institutional knowledge and reduced market share.
 These results could in turn reduce profitability and funds available for investment by the Group in long-term growth opportunities.
-Inability to develop governance process models in line with BAT's evolving business strategy may result in the failure to achieve sustainable multi-category growth, including capturing additional productivity gains and achieving ESG goals, which may in turn have an adverse effect on the Group's results of operations and financial condition and cause the Group to fail to deliver on its strategic growth plans.
+Inability to develop governance process models in line with BAT's evolving business strategy may result in the failure to achieve sustainable multi-category growth including capturing additional productivity gains and achieving sustainability goals which may in turn have an adverse effect on the Group's results of operations and financial condition and cause the Group to underperform on the delivery of its strategic growth plans.

-Failure to manage the Group's climate change and circular economy risks
+Failure to manage the Group's climate change-related risk

-The Group is exposed to physical risks associated with climate change from severe weather events such as flooding, drought and storms across its global operations and supply chain.
-Climate change may cause acute physical risks such as more frequent and severe weather events, or chronic risks such as those related to longer-term shifts in climate patterns and temperatures.
+The Group is exposed to direct and indirect adverse impacts associated with physical climate changerelated risks, across its global operations and supply chain.
+Climate change may cause acute physical risks (such as more frequent and severe weather events), or chronic risks (such as those related to longerterm shifts in climate patterns and temperatures).
 These, alongside their direct impact on Group operations, could lead to reductions in the supply and quality of tobacco leaf and other physical goods and cause transport and logistics disruptions in the Group's supply chains.

-The Group may also experience transition risks associated with the move to a low carbon economy, such as emissions-related regulations and additional taxes applicable to its operations and its supply chain.
-The Group is exposed to risks associated with the move towards a circular economy, including product-related regulatory risks, such as product design/disassembly requirements and Extended Producer Responsibility ("EPR") requirements.
-As climate change and circular economy-related legislation and reporting requirements further evolve, companies need to effectively identify, assess, monitor and mitigate associated transition risks; failure to do so adequately or less well than others could lead to BAT scoring lower in ESG ratings and indices used by financial actors in making investment decisions.
+The Group may also experience adverse impacts associated with transition climate change risks, associated with the move to a low carbon economy (such as emissions-related regulations and additional taxes applicable to its operations and its supply chain, changing markets and emerging technologies).
+As climate change policy, legislation and reporting requirements further evolve, companies need to effectively identify, assess, monitor and mitigate associated risks.
+Failure to do so could lead to BAT scoring lower in sustainability ratings and indices used by the financial sector in making investment decisions.

-As consumer and customer behaviours and expectations further evolve, the Group may fail to sufficiently adapt its product portfolio and marketing strategy in response to stakeholders' increasing sustainability expectations.
-Climate change and circular economy-related considerations, including relevant aspects of products and value chains, may result in a potential reduced demand for or rejection of the Group's products as well as reputational risk in relation to sustainability matters.
+As consumer and customer behaviours and expectations further evolve, the Group is exposed to the risk of failing to sufficiently adapt its product portfolio and marketing strategy in response to stakeholders' increasing sustainability expectations.
+Inadequate response to climate change considerations may result in reduced demand for or rejection of the Group's products, as well as reputational damage.

-Disruption to the Group's agricultural and/or non-agricultural supply chain or product distribution channels, including logistics, could have an adverse effect on its operations and financial condition through failures to meet product demand, contract disputes, increased costs and loss of market share.
+Disruption to the Group's agricultural and/or non-agricultural supply chain or product distribution channels have had, and could have, an adverse effect on its operations and financial condition through failures to meet product demand, contract disputes, increased costs and loss of market share.